OpenZeppelin/openzeppelin-contracts/.changeset/gorgeous-badgers-vanish.md

 'openzeppelin-solidity': minor
 ---

-`SlotDerivation`: Add library for storage slot derivation.
+`SlotDerivation`: Add a library of methods for derivating common storage slots.